siriswaroop/demo/README.md

 # demo
 demo repo to see github

+this is our first repo to work on github